|Type of record:||Monument|

-Excavations revealed a post medieval gully and undated postholes and a pit.
+Revealed a post-medieval gully and undated postholes and a pit.
 Both the gully and the pit contained iron smithing residues, indicating industrial activity on the site.
-Residual medieval pottery and one prehistoric sherd.
+Residual medieval pottery and a single prehistoric sherd were also recovered.

 A. Cattermole (NLA), 20th July 2004.